"There is NO PLACEBO effect in animals!"

 Barbara J. Andrews, Master Breeder, TheDogPlace.org Publisher

-There are many herbal advice sites but this information is for dog owners who seek non-prescription natural supplements for themselves and their dogs.
+Nothing for sale, just herbal information for dog owners who seek effective, affordable non-prescription solutions for themselves and their animals.

 Herbology is a field unto itself but you don’t have to be an expert to reap the benefits.
 Those we have chosen to list have no harmful side effects if used in moderation and with common sense.